 See a full comparison of the Best Forex Social Trading Platforms that the brokers have to offer.

 Partially Yes. eToro offers commission-free trades for stocks and ETFs.
 Additionally, there is no management fee when you copy other traders and no rollover fees.
 However, the cost of trading CFDs comes in the form of the spread and overnight fees.
-The spread on the most popular currency pairs starts from 1 pip, 2 pips on commodities, 100 pips on stock indices and from 0.75% on cryptocurrencies.
+The spreads on the most popular currency pairs start from 1 pip, 2 pips on commodities, 100 pips on stock indices, and 0.75% on cryptocurrencies.

 eToro is unique thanks to its unique trading platform, social trading functionality and range of markets including crypto.
 Traders will need to balance these trading features with the high brokerage, poor customer service and lack of risk management tools which partially lead to 66% of traders losing their money with eToro.
 If you’re looking for alternatives, then view the best forex broker table.
 Otherwise, you can open a demo account and try the unique features and markets eToro offers.